hfp/libxs/documentation/libxs_predict.md

 pointer (optional) receives per-output confidence, variance, error bounds, and mode flags.

-When confidence is below 0.7, the framework automatically expands to multi-cluster blending (adaptive nblend).
-This self-correcting behavior improves predictions in uncertain regions without caller intervention.
+When average confidence is below 0.7, the framework automatically expands to multi-cluster blending for outputs with low confidence (per-output selective blend).
+Only outputs with confidence below the threshold are blended;
+high-confidence outputs retain their primary-cluster prediction.
+This self-correcting behavior improves uncertain outputs without degrading confident ones.

+After blending, if any output remains below confidence 0.9, one forward-inverse-forward refinement iteration is applied automatically (see set_refine).

 ```C
 void libxs_predict_inverse(libxs_lock_t* lock,